armory/docs/content/en/docs/installation/aurora-install.md

 {{< tabs name="DeploymentPlugin" >}}
 {{% tabbody name="Operator" %}}

 If you are running Armory Enterprise 2.26.3, `armory.cloud` block goes in a different location.
 Instead of `spec.spinnakerConfig.spinnaker`, the block needs to go under both `spec.spinnakerConfig.gate` and `spec.spinnakerConfig.orca`.
 For more information see [Known issues](#known-issues).
+Additionally there is a `plugins` block that needs to be added.

-The installation instructions using the Operator are the same except for where the `armory.cloud` block goes.
+The installation instructions using the Operator are the same except for where the `armory.cloud` and this `plugins` block go.

 In your Kustomize patches directory, create a file named **patch-plugin-deployment.yml** and add the following manifest to it.